igor-toporet/SampleCashRegister/README.md

 ### See also

-For quick solution overview check out following document [Visison and Scope](https://github.com/igor-toporet/SampleCashRegister/blob/master/Doc/2%20-%20Vision%20and%20Scope.md)
+For quick solution overview check out following document [Vision and Scope](https://github.com/igor-toporet/SampleCashRegister/blob/master/Doc/2%20-%20Vision%20and%20Scope.md)